ThereseColeongco/ThereseColeongco/README.md

-## Hi, I'm Therese! 👋
+## Hi, I'm Therese!

-### 🤓 About Me
+### 👽 About Me
-I'm a 2nd year computing science student specializing in AI at the University of Alberta ☺️
+🎒 I'm a 2nd year computing science student specializing in AI at the University of Alberta<br>
 🔭 I’m currently working on a heart disease classifier in PyTorch<br>
 🌱 I'm currently learning data structures and algorithms, NumPy, and more!<br>
 ⚡ Fun fact: I used to study life sciences at Queen's and learning about bioinformatics is what sparked my interest in computing science 🤓